acaxoxo/sistem-informasi-inventaris-barang/README.md

 An inventory management application.
 This is my final project for WGS Bootcamp Batch 4.

+## 📖 Documentation

+For a comprehensive explanation of the system architecture, workflow scenarios, and detailed business logic, see:

+**[📄 SKENARIO_SISTEM.md](./SKENARIO_SISTEM.md)** - Complete system scenario documentation in Indonesian, including:
+- Authentication and registration flow
+- Role-based access control details
+- Master data management workflow
+- Transaction processing (incoming/outgoing)
+- User management and logging
+- End-to-end usage scenarios for all roles
+- Security and validation mechanisms

+This document provides the narrative context needed to understand how all components work together.

+---

 ## Table of Contents

 - [First Time Setup](#first-time-setup)